kirkiano/python-rpg-agent/README.md

-# Periodical scrapers
+# RPG periodical scrapers

-*Note: this demo project aims more to add features than to achieve test coverage.*

 General documentation for the RPG can be found in the [master repo](https://github.com/kirkiano/rpg-docker).

-This repo provides the bots that scrape headlines or titles from various periodicals and announces them in specific addresses in the RPG.
+This repo provides the bots that scrape titles from various periodicals and announces them in certain addresses in the RPG.
-Python version: 3.11.3.
+Python version 3.11.3.

 ## Execution

 ### Virtual environment

-Activate the appropriate virtualenv: `workon <venv>`.

-To create a new one:
 ```
 python -m venv <path/to/venv>
 workon <venv>